kingjosephm/DiscriminationMitigation/README.md

 Motivated by the Frisch-Waugh-Lovell theorem, `DiscriminationMitigator` offers a simple, intuitive method to mitigate potential discrimination associated with protected class features (e.g. race, gender) in supervised machine learning algorithms.
-In general, it is not possible to ensure a model does not discriminate on protected class(es) without making strong assumptions about the data generating process.
-Instead, `DiscriminationMitigator` takes a pre-trained ML model - **that included the protected class attribute(s)** - and applies various weights to a series of counterfactual predictions per observation, yielding adjusted predictions.
+In general, it is not possible to ensure a model does not, in some sense, discriminate on protected class(es) without making strong assumptions about the data generating process.
+Crucially, omitting the protected class variables from the model will not necessarily prevent the model from discriminating on the basis of protected class membership.
+This is because other variables might proxy for protected class membership; these variables might predict a target partly through the protected class for which they proxy.

+`DiscriminationMitigator` ameliorates proxy descrimination by taking a pre-trained ML model - **that includes the protected class attribute(s)** - and averaging predictions across counterfactual protected class memberships.
+Because protected class is included in the pre-trained model, the extent to which other variables predict protected class membership does not contribute to their prediction of the target.
+Averaging predictions across protected class counterfactuals ensures the actual protected class membership does not contribute to the forecast of the target.

 Importantly, this method does not require advanced statistical or programming knowledge, and can be used with two dominant Python ML
 libraries: Tensorflow Keras and LightGBM.
 For example code, see `Example.ipynb` or `Example.html`.